 - Learn the art of meditation 🧘

 Meditation might seem intimidating, but it’s actually quite simple.
 It’s the process of training your mind to focus and redirect your thoughts, it can help you gain a more positive outlook, self-discipline, healthier sleep patterns and general wellbeing.
 A study has even proven that people who took part in a meditation exercise experienced fewer negative thoughts in response to viewing negative images, compared to those in a control group.
 Meditation could be a great method to use to help curb your worries and any negative perceptions you have, as discussed above.

 No one is perfect, so why do we spend so much time putting pressure on ourselves?
 Whilst it’s great to set standards for yourself, you could be expecting a little too much from yourself and the people around you.
 Whether it’s to do with you, work or relationships, these standards can often lead to disappointment and even stress.
 Realising that not everything or everyone has to be perfect and taking the pressure off yourself can give you a whole new outlook on life.
 Accept yourself and others for who they are. 🙌

 Investing in your wellbeing may take a bit of time and effort, but it’s so worth it.
 Just like how acts of self-care and self-love may look different for each one of us, so does life admin!
-Did you know that about 54% of the UK doesn’t have a will but 22%.
+Did you know that about 54% of the UK doesn’t have a will?
 That means there are so many families who have not protected their loved ones through writing a will or purchasing life insurance.